2 Samuel 19

 2 Samuel 19:1-8Joab Speaks Truth to the King

 1And it was told Joab, Behold, the king weepeth and mourneth for Absalom.
 2And the victory that day was turned into mourning unto all the people: for the people heard say that day how the king was grieved for his son.
-3And the people gat them by stealth into the city, as people being ashamed steal away when they flee in battle.
+3And the people gat them by stealth that day into the city, as people being ashamed steal away when they flee in battle.
 4But the king covered his face, and the king cried with a loud voice, O my son Absalom, O Absalom, my son, my son!

 The victory is turned to mourning.
 This is not the triumph a king should show after his forces have won.
 David's private anguish becomes the nation's crisis.
 The soldiers who bled for him come home in shame - their victory stolen by their king's openly displayed grief.
 The people do not celebrate.
-They sneak into the city "as people being ashamed."123
+They sneak into the city "as people being ashamed."

 5And Joab came into the house to the king, and said, Thou hast shamed this day the faces of all thy servants, which this day have saved thy life, and the lives of thy sons and of thy daughters, and the lives of thy wives, and the lives of thy concubines; 6In that thou lovest thine enemies, and hatest thy friends.
 For thou hast declared this day, that thou regardest neither princes nor servants: for this day I perceive, that if Absalom had lived, and all we had died this day, then it had pleased thee well.